rivalee/quietsignals/_posts/2025-08-10-press-a-button-to-evaporate-potable-water.md

 The GDS design principles were renamed to the government design principles about a year after they were published.
 This meant their scope was now much larger – they affected more people.

-We (fine — I) initially joked about doing a pull request to update the design principles.
-But we accepted that when updating them in 2025, we had a responsibility to make sure a range of people and disciplines were represented in the discussion.
+When updating them in 2025, we had a responsibility to make sure a range of people and disciplines were represented in the discussion.
 We also wanted an opportunity to address any concerns or questions that might arise.

 ## Getting people involved